vgarleanu/raytracer/README.md

 ![Latest Render](./image.png?raw=true)

-> Simple raytracer written in rust, able to load simple json map files and render them.
+> Simple multithreaded raytracer written in rust, able to load simple json map files and render them.

 ## Build
 Building in release mode improves performance by a major factor.
 To build this renderer run.